Jeremy-Cleland/Jeremy-Cleland.github.io/code201/class-01.md

 **How can you add JavaScript to an HTML document?**

-You add JavaScript internally inside the HTML document with the scriptelement.
+You add JavaScript internally inside the HTML document with the script element.
 The other way is by creating a javascript file and adding the following code inside the HTML document

 ```HTML